NakWarsi/OPC_Explorer/README.md

  step2 >> pip3 install cryptography

- #now you are all set to eun the code and understand the very basics of OPC UA
+ #now you are all set to run the code and understand the very basics of OPC UA